Do you feel like local yarn stores are just for knitters?

 But, if you’re looking to crochet an afghan, you may be offered to try a blend (like wool and acrylic) for a cozy and durable feel at a reasonable price!

 Whatever your yarn question, or project needs, your LYS will have resources and options for you!

-4) Get help with your project
+Find help for your crochet project

 If you’re stuck on a WIP, not sure how to approach a certain pattern, or want to learn a special crochet technique, your LYS may have help!

 While some LYS may have limited crochet knowledge and resources, they are great local places to begin looking.